SeanDrum/antistasi-docs-preview/reference/intel-intelligence-gathering.md

 2. **From interrogation**:
    - Make an enemy squad leader surrender (they must be alive and incapacitated)
    - Use the "Interrogate" action on them
-   - Success chance is based on aggression: `120 - aggression` (higher aggression = lower success chance)
+   - Success chance decreases as enemy aggression increases—calmer enemies are more likely to talk
    - Only squad leaders can provide Medium intel through interrogation
    - Each unit can only be interrogated once